zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 ```

 Using `nix-build default.nix` we can now build our project, but we can also
-enter a shell with all of the package's dependencies available using `nix-shell
+enter a shell with all the package's dependencies available using `nix-shell
 -A env default.nix`.
 If you have `cabal-install` installed globally, it'll work
 inside the shell as expected.